 Step 1.
 Determine the goal and email sequence type

-Be strategic about the main purpose of your email sequencing.
-Are you aiming to bring a prospect to the sales demo?
-Or probably they’ve already agreed on it, and you want to ensure they’ll actually participate?
+Be strategic about the primary purpose of your cold email sequences.
+Do you want to bring a prospect to the sales demo?
+Or maybe they have already agreed to it, and you want to ensure they’ll actually participate?
 By determining the goal, you will understand what type of email sequence you need to build.

-In the first case, this will be a follow-up email sequence, and in the second – a reminder email sequence.
+In the first case, this will be a follow-up email sequence, and in the second, it will be a reminder email sequence.

 Step 2.
 Think of the number of emails for your sequence